pencil-js/pencil.js/readme.md

 ## Pitfalls

+### Scaling
+Even if Pencil.js can draw thousand of shapes, it's not built around performance nor memory management.
+If you want to code an efficient particle generator, try [Processing](https://processing.org/) instead.

 ### Naming
 Some module have the same name as some Javascript global (eg: Image, Math).
 Importing them without namespace will overrides these globals and lead to potential bugs.

-In any case, I recommend you use a namespace (eg: ``import Namespace from "pencil.js"``, ``import * as Namespace from "@pencil.js/math"``)
+In any case, we recommend you use a namespace (eg: ``import Namespace from "pencil.js"``, ``import * as Namespace from "@pencil.js/math"``)

-### Performance
-Even if Pencil can draw thousand of shapes, it's not built around performance.
-If you want to code an efficient particle generator, try [Processing](https://processing.org/) instead.

-However, if you want a clean and easy to use syntax, be welcomed my friend.

-## Purpose

-### Abstraction
-Drawing in a canvas is not trivial.
-First of all, the goal is to ease the use of canvas in a browser.

-### OOP
-OOP is great, OOP is almighty, OOP saves lives !
-Others library exists, but none with a beautiful OOP syntax.

-### Modularity
-Splitting the whole code into modules make everything looks cleaner.
-It also allow you to grab only what you need or replace what you don't like.

-### Documentation
-A complete documentation goes a long way to help devs.
-All functions are assured to have a description also typed arguments and returns.

 ## Contributions